PabloPedrero/JaRoLoz/README.md

 ## I´m (still) a teen that is really into back-end developping

 - 🥵 My favourite languages are C++, JavaScript, and TypeScript (I only use it whenever I´m tired of JavaScript´s stupid type system)
-- 📖 I’m currently learning Svelte.
+- 📖 I’m currently studying a Computer Science degree at UAH.
-- 😢 I haven´t made any open source projects because I´m really lazy.
-- 💪 Future goals: Learn Rust and contibute to open source projects.
+- 💪 Future goals: Get better at C++ and learn some reversing skills.

 ### My socials: